ngsanogo/keneyapp/docs/README.md

 ---

 **Last Updated**: November 2025
-Made with ❤️ by ISDATA Consulting
+Made with ❤️ by Issa Sanogo